• Skip to main content

 • Add spices – dry mango powder, garam masala and salt.

-1 tsp Dry mango powder, 1/2 tsp Garam masala, 1 tsp Salt
+1 teaspoon Dry mango powder, ½ teaspoon Garam masala, 1 teaspoon Salt

 Mango powder being added to Bati stuffing